 Your abdominoplasty will be scheduled with Monitored Anesthesia Care (MAC), an IV Sedation allowing you to sleep through your procedure at our private surgical suite in Newport Beach.
 If liposuction has been discussed as a part of your treatment plan, this procedure will be performed first, potentially reducing excess fat in the hips, waist, and upper abdomen.
 The length of the surgery may vary dependent on your surgical plan, and the areas being addressed within your plan.

 The incisions are typically low, just above the pubic area.
 The length of the incision (and any subsequent scar) are determined by excess skin.
 Once the abdominal flap is elevated fascia is repaired as needed and the strength of the abdominal wall is diagnosed (as shown in the following video):

 Please plan on minimal activity and movement in the abdominal area for the first two weeks.
 An abdominal binder should be worn post-op to support the abdomen, assisting in conforming the abdominal skin flap onto the repaired abdominal wall.
 This type of compression garment will remind you to observe activity restrictions, as well as provide a surface to secure the drains.
 Binders can be expected to be worn for 2 weeks or until the drains are removed.

 Placement of drains, wearing an abdominal binder, and limiting physical activity will aid in preventing complications such as a seroma.
 Once the drains are removed you will be advised to move into a first/second stage post recovery garment for up to an additional four weeks.
-During your regular follow-up appointments, Dr. Chong will provide guidance with additional post care instructions catered to your specific needs.
+During your regular follow-up appointments, female plastic surgeon, Dr. Chong will provide guidance with additional post care instructions catered to your specific needs.

 What is a seroma?

 A seroma is a collection of blood tinged fluid which accumulates when a skin flap is raised off its usual position.
 Massive weight loss patients are at higher risk for seroma, so “quilting” sutures are added.
 Treatment of a seroma requires frequent needle aspiration (removal), compression, limited activities & occasionally antibiotics.